jaco9419/C-Plus-Plus/README.md

 ## 26 Member Initialization List

 A member is a variable in a class.
-If we need a const variable inside a class, it is necessary to initialize the member's values in between the parentheses and curly braces when building the constructors using a colon and separating by commas:
+If we need a const variable inside a class, it is necessary to initialize the member's values in between the parentheses and curly braces when building the constructors using a colon and separating by commas.
+It is also used when dealing with Compositon:

 Sally.cpp